Associate Dean for Library and Information Resources | Professor of Law

 Pat Newcombe has served as the Associate Dean for Library and Information Resources since 2011.
 She has been with Western New England University School of Law since 1995, holding a variety of librarian and administrative positions in the Library.
-She teaches Advanced Lawyering Skills, Advanced Legal Research, and Lawyering Skills.
-Dean Newcombe writes and revises the chapter on "Legal Citation Form" in the treatise Fundamentals of Legal Research.
-She currently serves as a Court Appointed Special Advocate of Hampden County.
+She teaches Academic Success, Advanced Lawyering Skills, and Lawyering Skills.

-Beth D. Cohen and Pat K. Newcombe, Why Study Legal Studies?, in LEGAL STUDIES FOR THE CURIOUS (Kishor Vaidya, ed., 2016).
+Beth D. Cohen & Pat K. Newcombe, Why Study Legal Studies?, in LEGAL STUDIES FOR THE CURIOUS (Kishor Vaidya, ed., 2016).

 Pat Newcombe, Legal Citation Form, in FUNDAMENTALS OF LEGAL RESEARCH (Steven M. Barkan, Barbara Bintliff, & Mary Whisner, 10th ed.
 2015 ).

-Renee Y. Rastorder & Pat Newcombe, Researching Massachusetts Law, in MASSACHUSETTS CRIMINAL PRACTICE (Eric Blumenson & Arthur B. Leavens eds., 4th ed.
+Renee Y. Rastorfer & Pat Newcombe, Researching Massachusetts Law, in MASSACHUSETTS CRIMINAL PRACTICE (Eric Blumenson & Arthur B. Leavens eds., 4th ed.
 2012).
 Digital Commons

 Pat Newcombe, Legal Citation Form, in FUNDAMENTALS OF LEGAL RESEARCH (Steven M. Barkan et al., 9th ed.
 2009).